theirc/airbel/src/_projects/tunakujenga.md

       sacrificial concepts for discussion.
 ---

-In partnership with [Ubongo](https://www.ubongo.org/){: target="_blank"}, Africa’s leading children’s edutainment and media company, Tunakujenga aims to cultivate new learning behaviors in the family, focused on teaching children social emotional skills (SEL), such as [grit](https://www.characterlab.org/grit){: target="_blank"} and problem-solving skills.
+In partnership with&nbsp;[Ubongo](https://www.ubongo.org/){: target="_blank"}, Africa’s leading children’s edutainment and media company, Tunakujenga aims to cultivate new learning behaviors in the family, focused on teaching children social emotional skills (SEL), such as [grit](https://www.characterlab.org/grit){: target="_blank"} and problem-solving skills.
 Leveraging the wide reach of television and existing faith-based networks to reach caregivers wherever they are, Tunakujenga builds on existing community practices to encourage family learning and SEL as part of their daily home routines.

 ![](/uploads/momsclub-4.png)